-Formerly the estate of James Cagney, Allied Works was commissioned to design a residence, guesthouse and private gallery on 400 acres in Dutchess County, New York.
-Located on the eastern slopes of the Hudson River Valley, the site consists of rolling hills, open meadow and dense hardwood forest.
-Each of the three buildings responds to a particular landscape.
-Collectively, the estate and its three primary structures create a range of sites and experiential qualities for the family’s renowned collection of contemporary art.
+Formerly the estate of James Cagney, Allied Works was commissioned by new owners to design a residence, guesthouse and private gallery on 400 acres in Dutchess County, New York.
+Located on the eastern slopes of the Hudson River Valley, the land consists of rolling hills, open fields, dense hardwood forest and quiet streams.
+The estate offers diverse spaces for living and entertaining and a range of sites and experiential qualities for the family’s renowned collection of contemporary art.